 To run the associated initialization script before running the model, in the Simulink model, click Run Setup Script or, at the command prompt, type the following:

 The script loads certain constants needed by the Simulink model, such as the vehicle and ACC design parameters.
 The default ACC is the classical controller.
 The script also creates buses that are required for defining the inputs into and outputs for the control system referenced model.
 These buses must be defined in the workspace before model compilation.
 When the model compiles, additional Simulink buses are automatically generated by their respective blocks.

-To plot the results of the simulation and depict the surroundings of the ego vehicle, including the tracked objects, use the Bird's-Eye Scope.
+To plot the results of the simulation and depict the surroundings of the ego vehicle, including the tracked objects, use the Bird's-Eye Scope (Automated Driving Toolbox).
 The Bird's-Eye Scope is a model-level visualization tool that you can open from the Simulink toolstrip.
 On the Simulation tab, under Review Results, click Bird's-Eye Scope.
 After opening the scope, click Find Signals to set up the signals.
 The following commands run the simulation to

 15 seconds to get a mid-simulation picture and run again all the way to end of the simulation to gather results.